 (d) proceedings on an appeal under section 15A or 53;

-“video link” means facilities (including closed circuit television) that enable, at the same time, a judicial officer or authorised officer at one place to see and hear the accused at another place and vice versa.
+video link means facilities (including closed circuit television) that enable, at the same time, a judicial officer or authorised officer at one place to see and hear the accused at another place and vice versa.

 (2) Bail proceedings may be conducted by means of a video link or an audio link.